 Big Sur’s rugged shore.
 Carmel’s bleached sands.
 Pebble Beach’s gentle tide pools.
 The Monterey California coast is world-famous for unparalleled scenic beauty.
-And Monterey’s world-class wines rely on those very same picture-perfect elements… Warm sun, cool fog, ancient soils: essential components all to the winegrower’s art.
+Monterey’s world-class wines rely on those very same picture-perfect elements.
+Warm sun, cool fog, ancient soils: all essential components to the winegrower’s art.
 Renowned vineyards and wineries large and small call Monterey County home.
 From the steep slopes of Carmel Valley to the rolling hills of Salinas Valley, Monterey stands alone in crafting wines of exceptional flavor, character, and balance.
-And local winemakers’ hospitality is as famous as their vintages.
-Sample the magic that is Monterey at any of the area’s 60+ tasting rooms.
+And our local winemakers’ hospitality is as famous as their vintages.
+The historical roots of Monterey Wine Country run deep!
+Learn about our storied past with this historical timeline.

 Two Hundred Years Ago